Digital Forensics: Fundamentals

 Description:

 The field of digital forensics often evokes imagery of prime-time television crime dramas.
 But what is it, and how can archivists put digital forensics tools and processes to use in their home institutions?
 Archivists are more likely than ever to be confronted with collections containing removable storage media (e.g., floppy disks, hard drives, thumb drives, memory sticks, and CDs).
-These media provide limited accessibility and may endanger the electronic records housed within, due to obsolescence and loss over time.
-Caring for these records requires archivists to extract whatever useful information resides on the medium while avoiding the accidental alteration of data or metadata.
+Storage media analysis and disk imaging using digital forensics methods can help us transfer, accession, appraise, describe, and even provide access to digital archives, depending on the nature of the content.
+Digital forensics techniques allow archivists to extract whatever useful information resides on the medium while avoiding the accidental alteration of data or metadata, providing information that can be used throughout the processing workflow.
+They allow archivists to appraise content that is not compatible with modern operating systems and computers.
+They allow curators to capture an artist or donor’s working environment, and to replay this environment back to users via emulation.

-You’ll explore the layers of hardware and software that allow bitstreams on digital media to be read as files, the roles and relationships of these layers, and tools and techniques for ensuring the completeness and evidential value of data.
+A basic understanding of how computers store data, what a file system is, and when to use forensics techniques are necessary foundations for getting started.
+In this course, you’ll explore the layers of hardware and software that allow bitstreams on digital media to be read as files, the roles and relationships of these layers, and interactive tools and techniques for interacting with files at each layer.
+You’ll learn about what disk imaging is, when you might use it, and tools that you can use.

 Learning Outcomes:

-Demonstrate an understanding of the principles, tools, and technologies behind the practical field of digital forensics
+Demonstrate an understanding of the principles, tools, and technologies of digital forensics

 Explore how digital forensics tools and techniques can apply to an archival setting

-Consider a range of digital forensics tools, and use some of them to create disk images and analyze their content for different types of information
+Consider a range of digital forensics tools, and use some of them to analyze files

 Who Should Attend: